Bonn (electoral district)

 Bonn is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 95.
 It is located in southwestern North Rhine-Westphalia, comprising the city of Bonn.

 Bonn was created for the inaugural 1949 federal election.
-From 2021-2025, it has been represented by Katrin Uhlig of the Alliance 90/The Greens.
-Since 2025 it is been represented by Hendrik Streeck of the Christian Democratic Union of Germany.
+From 2021 to 2025, it has been represented by Katrin Uhlig of the Alliance 90/The Greens.
+Since 2025 it has been represented by Hendrik Streeck of the Christian Democratic Union of Germany.

 Geography

 Bonn is located in southwestern North Rhine-Westphalia.
 As of the 2021 federal election, it is coterminous with the independent city of Bonn.

 History

 Bonn was created in 1949, then known as Bonn-Stadt und -Land.
 It acquired its current name in the 1965 election.
 In the 1949 election, it was North Rhine-Westphalia constituency 10 in the numbering system.
 From 1953 through 1961, it was number 69.
 From 1965 through 1998, it was number 63.
 From 2002 through 2009, it was number 97.
 In the 2013 through 2021 elections, it was number 96.
 From the 2025 election, it has been number 95.

 Originally, the constituency comprised the city of Bonn and the district of Landkreis Bonn.
 It acquired its current borders in the 1965 election.